cvghivebrain/s1-256kB/README.md

 * More and better compression.
   * Replacing stock compression with mdcomp.
   * Kosinski compression replaces Nemesis compression where possible.
+  * Graphics that only appear in one zone are consolidated into the main level graphics.
   * Compressed animated graphics by storing it in RAM (much like the flowers from the ending sequence).

 ## Progress